 Sample Loading

-Raise fume hood sash and load sample to the appropriate depth in the tube if the furnace is reading below 40 °C.
+If the furnace is reading below 40 °C, raise fume hood sash and load sample to the appropriate depth in the tube.

 Note: For reactions which require more precise temperature uniformity, use a mullite or alumina sleeve for the ampule in addition to the large loading tube.
 Never load a sample directly into the furnace without the large mullite tube.